 Put the top layer of your accordion aside and lay the circuit layer onto your work surface with the front cover pointing left.

-If you are using copper tape, you’ll also need to use a conductive fabric tape or conductive fabric tape patches on all of the hinged areas, because copper tape will crack after too much folding.
+If you are using copper tape, you’ll also need to use a Conductive Fabric Tape or Conductive Fabric Patches on all of the hinged areas, because copper tape will crack after too much folding.
 If you are using conductive fabric tape to create your circuit, you do not need to do this.

-In my video, I used copper tape and fabric patches for the negative (top) trace and conductive fabric tape for the positive (bottom) trace; this was only for demonstration purposes.
+In my video, I used copper tape and Conductive Fabric Patches for the negative (top) trace and Conductive Fabric Tape for the positive (bottom) trace; this was only for demonstration purposes.

 Using one continuous piece of copper or fabric tape, adhere the ground (negative) trace on the top of your accordion, starting inside of the front cover (see picture and/or video), where it will be connecting to the battery holder.

-Repeat this for the postive trace on the bottom of your accordion.
+Repeat this for the positive trace on the bottom of your accordion.

 You are creating a parallel circuit.